 In an article on keeping one’s New Year’s resolutions, Fast Company wrote about a Dominican University study, led by psychology professor Gail Matthews, which cited sending written progress reports to a friend helps ensure that we keep our resolutions.
 “More than 70% of the participants who actually wrote down their goals and then sent weekly updates to a friend reported successful goal achievement.
 For participants who created a goal and kept it to themselves, just 35% were successful.”

 But why does writing down goals work better than just thinking them?
-Also referencing the study for Huffington Post, author Mary Morrissey explains “if you just think about one of your goals or dreams, you’re only using the right hemisphere of your brain, which is your imaginative center.
+Also referencing the study for Huffington Post, author and founder of Brave Thinking Institute, Mary Morrissey explains “if you just think about one of your goals or dreams, you’re only using the right hemisphere of your brain, which is your imaginative center.
 But, if you think about something that you desire, and then write it down, you also tap into the power of your logic-based left hemisphere...
 And you send your consciousness and every cell of your body a signal that says, “I want this, and I mean it!”

 So want to stick to your resolutions?
 Resolve to be greener and just gather some paper and pens and start writing.